jss2326/AML-Final-Project/README.md

 ## Dataset
 Many companies report EBITDA or earnings differently, which is why we created a dataset based on what we determined is the most consistent reflection of income statement and balance sheet data. **FinancialData.csv** is Financial data from Fortune1000 companies that was created using different sources of financial data.
 Income statement and balance sheet information was accessed from:

-1. [a Kaggle dataset](https://www.kaggle.com/datasets/jeannicolasduval/2024-fortune-1000-companies/data) (k04dRunn3r on Kaggle).
+1. A [Kaggle dataset](https://www.kaggle.com/datasets/jeannicolasduval/2024-fortune-1000-companies/data) (k04dRunn3r on Kaggle).
 2. Yahoo!
 Finance financials.
 3. 10-K reports from the EDGAR archives on SEC.gov.